What and why?

 The opportunity to lead from the front

 Families often have the longest planning cycle in the economy.
-They have the ability and incentive to plan for operating contexts in and beyond 2050 and to prepare future generations to lead the family into the future.
+They have the ability and incentive to plan for operating contexts in and beyond 2050 and to prepare emerging generations to lead the family into the future.
 Compared to other economic actors, families’ routes to influence have unique potential because they can integrate:

-- Philanthropy, social investment and lifestyles.
-Families are able to make bold moves that accelerate awareness and action on societies’ most pressing needs.
-The way that influential families choose to live, and the values and priorities they display, have a profound impact in shaping social and cultural aspirations in their home countries and internationally.
+• Philanthropy, social investment and lifestyles.
+Families can make bold moves that accelerate awareness and action on societies’ most pressing needs.
+The way that purpose-driven families choose to live, and the values and priorities they display, have a profound impact in shaping social and cultural aspirations in their home countries and internationally.

 Programme Goals and Design